Country Guides

 HQ country employment & payroll

-While the person is in The Netherlands, they are employed and payrolled directly by the company’s HQ entity.
+While the person is in The Netherlands, they are employed and paid directly by the company’s HQ entity.

 Cons: This may appear attractive, but it generally isn’t legal in the long term.
 HQ payroll won’t be possible if the person is not a tax resident in the HQ country.